spring-cloud-services-samples/animal-rescue/README.md

 - Routing traffic to configured internal routes with container-to-container networking
 - Gateway routes configured through service bindings
 - Simplified route configuration
-- SSO login and token relay on behalf of routed services
+- SSO login and `ClaimHeader` filter to forward user identity to backend services
 - Circuit breaker filter

 ### AI Chat (Spring AI + MCP)
 - Conversational chat sidebar powered by Spring AI and OpenAI-compatible models
 - MCP server on the backend exposing tools: `getAvailableAnimals`, `adoptAnimal`, `getPendingAdopters`
 - MCP client in the chat-server that discovers and invokes backend tools via Streamable HTTP transport
-- Authentication-aware: the chat relays the user's session to enforce login requirements for write operations
+- Authentication-aware: in cloud, the gateway forwards user identity via `ClaimHeader`; locally, the chat server resolves the user via session cookie
 - Rate limiting on the `/chat` endpoint with friendly 429 handling in the UI

 ## Architecture